maheshyaddanapudi/conductor-boot/README.md

 		cd <to project root folder>
 		mvn clean install

-	The maven build should place the conductor-boot-wrapper-${conductor.version}-secure.jar inside the target folder.
+	The maven build should place the conductor-boot-${conductor.version}.jar inside the target folder.

 ## Run the Boot Wrapper

 		cd <to project root folder>/target

-	Below command will start the Conductor Boot Wrapper with Embedded MariaDB4J as Database java -jar conductor-boot-wrapper-${conductor.version}-secure.jar
+	Below command will start the Conductor Boot Wrapper with Embedded MariaDB4J as Database and Embedded OAuth2 security as well as persistent Embedded Elasticsearch java -jar conductor-boot-${conductor.version}.jar

-	Below command will start the Conductor Boot Wrapper with external MySQL as Database.
-Please ensure you have created a config file for DB connection etc as shown in application-mysql.yml java -Dspring.profiles.active=mysql -Dspring.config.location=config/application-mysql.yml -jar conductor-boot-wrapper-${conductor.version}-secure.jar

-	Note: -Dspring.config.location points to the path of the external mysql dtabase configuration enhanced application.yml.
-Sample is available in src/main/resources/application-mysql.yml

 ## Application URLs